LilithHafner/QuickerSort.jl/README.md

 The paper and associated information lives in the `paper` directory.
 The reference implementations live in the `src` directory, with tests in the `test` directory.
-Folks wishing to build upon, port, or copy this code should probably read `src/simple_hafner.jl` and then `src/optimized_hafner.jl`.
+Folks wishing to build upon, port, or copy this code should probably read `paper/paper/pdf`, `src/simple_hafner.jl`, and `src/optimized_hafner.jl`.